 Radmila Milivojevic has published a number of articles in specialized periodicals regarding the international trade policy issues and economic aspects of the accession to the EU.
 She is the member of the Female Government, the Association of Bussines Women in Serbia and the European Movement in Serbia.

-Tanja Miščević is the Head of the Negotiating Team for negotiations for the Accession of the Republic of Serbia to the European Union.
+Tanja Miscevic is the Deputy Secretary-General of the Regional Cooperation Council (RCC).
+She was the Head of the Negotiating Team for negotiations for the Accession of the Republic of Serbia to the European Union.
 She is also a Professor at the Faculty of Political Science in Belgrade.
-Ms. Miščević was the Director of the Ministry for European Integration (then Serbian European Integration Office) from 2005 to 2008.
+Ms. Miščević was also the Director of the Ministry for European Integration (then Serbian European Integration Office) from 2005 to 2008.
 In 2007 she headed the Negotiating team of the Republic of Serbia for negotiations for the conclusion of the agreements on readmission and visa facilitation between Serbia and the EU.
 From 2010 to 2012 she was the state secretary for defense policy of the Serbian Ministry of Defense, and formerly a member and vice president of the Committee of the Anti-Corruption agency.
 She was a special adviser for EU Integration to Serbian Deputy Prime Minister and Minister of Foreign and Internal Trade from 2012 to 2013 and adviser to the UN Development Programme for projects in the field of security in the South East Europe (SEE) region.
 She also was the Vice President of the European Movement in Serbia.